Skip to content

 • Go to the JDBC tab within the transaction details.

-• Here you will see the specific SQL query that was executed and the time taken for different parts of the execution.
+• Review the specific SQL query and the time taken for each part of the execution.

 3. Analyze the SQL query:

-• Use of wildcards at the beginning of searches (e.g., LIKE '%value') which can prevent index usage.
+• Leading wildcards (e.g., LIKE '%value') that prevent index usage.

 • Selecting unnecessary columns (SELECT *).